mtgatracker/mtgatracker/privacy.md

 ## Our data policy

-We will never sell any of your to any third parties.
+We will never sell any of your information to any third parties.
 Ever.

 We defer authentication, and the handling of _all_ Secure Information to [Auth0](https://auth0.com/).
 You can read about their data policy [here](https://auth0.com/privacy).
 We very much trust Auth0, and think you should too.